logux/docs/guide/concepts/state.md

 ## Client State and UI

+<details open><summary>Redux client</summary>

 Logux Redux generates big JS object as application state.
-We recommend to use some reactive UI library (React, Vue.js, Svelte, etc.) to render and change UI according to state changes:
+We recommend to use some reactive UI library (React, Vue, Svelte, etc.) to render and change UI according to state changes:

 ```js
 import { useSelector } from 'react-redux'